ahmedelzaky/Data_Structure_With_C/Readme.md

 To use the stack and queue data structures in your C program, follow these steps:

--Include the Data_Structer.h header file in your program:
+- Include the Data_Structer.h header file in your program:

 ```c
 #include "Data_Structer.h"